JakubHojsan/DH110-22F/A04/README.md

 # Personas + Usage Scenarios

+## Introduction
+The purpose of UX storytelling is to step into your users shoes and get an idea of how they would see your product.
+Creating interesting and realistic personas allows you to share internally the idea of your target user.
+Biases introduced during interviews are pruned as much as you can during this process, allowing for a more concrete vision of a target user.

 ## Personas and Empathy Maps
 ### Persona: Jack Reacher, Digital Nomad
 ![Jack Reacher, Digital Nomad](1jr.png)